mbientlab/Warble/README.md

 ```

 ## Windows 10
-Windows 10 SDK provides Install Visual Studio 2017 along with the FCU Windows 10 SDK (10.0.16299.0).
-You can build the solution in either
-VS2017 or with MSBuild.
+Install Visual Studio 2017 along with the FCU Windows 10 SDK (10.0.16299.0).
+You can build the solution in VS2017 or with MSBuild.

 ```bat
 cd vs2017